flatironinstitute/cpp2doc_webdemo/docs/cpp-api/sandbox/myarray/myarray.md

 # A list of methods.
 You can reorder, regroup into a dict : groupname -> list
 methods:

-  - myarray-constructors
+  - G1: [myarray-constructors, operator=]

-  - operator=
+  - G2:
       - AAA
       - BBB
       - operator-call
       - shape
       - zozo
       - operator-compound

 # A list of non_member_functions
 non_member_functions: []